Jophmukendi/Network_Inventory/README.md

-# JophNet - Network Inventory
+# JophNet - Network Inventory System

 JophNet is a web-based application designed to centralize the management of network infrastructure.
 It provides network administrators with a structured system for managing devices, interfaces, IP addresses, VLANs, locations, and operational statuses.